 Movement’s solution is to rebalance the trend model once a week but freeze the model’s stance for thirty days after a new position is initiated.
 This helps avoid wash sales in taxable accounts and also reduces back-and-forth trading.

-The trend model is now complete.
-It measures relative momentum between domestic and international stocks, chooses the top performer, ensures that it has positive momentum, and then rebalances once a week.
+The trend model summary is now complete.
+It measures relative momentum between domestic and international stocks, chooses the top performer, ensures that it has positive momentum, and then rebalances when the model’s positioning changes.

-It’s also important to understand another aspect of the trend model.
+It’s important to understand one other aspect of the trend model.

 Probabilities and Payoffs